Ostia (Rome): Modern and contemporary age

 The new village was connected to central Rome through the new Via Ostiense, which was opened in 1907.
 During the Fascist period, the government massively expanded the neighbourhood, which got its ultimate architectural character due to many new buildings in Stile Littorio.
 The neighborhood was planned, and partially built, according to the urban planning criteria in force at the time and the stylistic themes of Italian rationalism.
 New infrastructure, such as a second road to Rome (Via del Mare'), the promenade, and a water airport, were all built during this period.
+The "Roma bathing establishment" built in 1924 and destroyed by the Axis powers retreating from Rome in 1943, became an emblematic symbol of the Roman coast.

 The new Via Cristoforo Colombo was built on the occasion of the 1942 universal exhibition, to connect the EUR district to Ostia and the center of Rome.

 Beginning in the early 20th century, in response to the new, modern and dynamic society that characterized Europe at the time and the emergence of new lifestyles, such as the distinction between work and leisure, more and more bathing establishments were built.
 Ostia experienced rapid population and tourist growth, becoming Rome's seaside resort.

 Italian intellectual, film director and poet Pier Paolo Pasolini was assassinated near the water aerodrome on 2 November 1975.

 In 1976, Ostia became part of the X Municipio of the comune of Rome.
 Nowadays, due to the expansion of the city, only the Park of Castelfusano separates Ostia from the other quarters of Rome.